tedneward/Azgaarnoth/Classes/Ranger/Drakewarden.md

 You gain the following benefits:

-* If you can’t already, you learn to speak, read, and write Draconic.
+* If you can't already, you learn to speak, read, and write Draconic.
 * You learn the [thaumaturgy](../../Magic/Spells/thaumaturgy.md) cantrip, which is a ranger spell for you.

 ## Drake Companion